 Children who are able to develop and maintain positive behaviour patterns are more likely to experience improved outcomes and have a better quality of life.
-We have a thorough understanding of trauma and attachment and the impact of Adverse Childhood Experiences (ACEs), as well as an understanding of Autism and other developmental differences, which may impact a children's ability to manage their behaviour and conform to adult expectations.
+We have a thorough understanding of trauma and attachment and the impact of Adverse Childhood Experiences (ACEs), as well as an understanding of Autism and other developmental differences, which may impact a children's ability to manage their behaviour.